X

 4. Category 4

-25) What is the upper flammability limit?
+25) What is an upper flammability limit?

 1. The amount of fuel that will burn before the fuel burns itself out